philister16/metatime/readme.md

 ### Formatting

-As a convention metatime uses a full stop to separate its different units clicks and ticks.
-The full stop makes it easier to differentiate Metatime form UTC time which commonly uses colons.
+As a convention metatime uses a full stop to separate its different units clicks, ticks and blicks.
+The full stop makes it easier to differentiate Metatime from UTC time which commonly uses colons.
 Metatime by convention is noted from the largest to the smallest unit: days, clicks, ticks and lastly blicks.

 In its most basic form metatime is stylized as follows: